Annisha-de-Souza/Dental_app/README.md

-# Oral Disease Detection App

 # Oral Disease Detection App using Computer Vision & Deep Learning
-# It is a comprehensive web application for the early detection and explanation of dental diseases from oral images.
-This project leverages state-of-the-art Deep Learning models for segmentation and classification, combined with a Large Language Model (LLM) for intuitive disease explanation.

 A comprehensive web application for the early detection and explanation of dental diseases from oral images.
 This project leverages state-of-the-art Deep Learning models for segmentation and classification, combined with a Large Language Model (LLM) for intuitive disease explanation.